 All students are required to have proof of measles immunizations on file with Student Health prior to registration.
 Graduate students register through My ASU according to their enrollment appointment.
+Students enrolled exclusively in online course(s) and not physically present on any ASU campus/site for classes or projects are exempt from these immunization requirements.

-Complete details regarding registration and course drop/add procedures are provided in the Registration and Tuition Payment Guide.
+Complete details regarding registration and course drop/add procedures are provided by the University Registrar Services.